gjpelletier/MLRegression/README.md

 The MLRegression module includes five main functions, **lasso**, **ridge**, **elastic**, **stacking**, **stepwise** to find the set of predictor variables that minimizes either the Mean Squared Error (MSE), Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC), adjusted rsquared, or Variance Inflation Factors (VIF) in a multiple linear regression model.

-The functions in the MLRegression module fit the linear regression models using solvers from statsmodels and sklearn, and add functionality to make it easier to apply those methods.
+The functions in the MLRegression module fit multiple linear regression models using solvers from statsmodels and sklearn, and add functionality to make it easier to apply those methods.

 In one line of python code the user can display and save the output of the following: